Jump to section

 The landlord or agent must ensure all alarms are in working order at the start of each new tenancy.
 The responsibility for regular testing lies with the tenant – a monthly test is recommended.
 If there are problems with any of the alarms, the landlord or agent must be advised as soon as possible.

-Click here to view a property checklist which has been produced by Hereford and Worcester Fire and Rescue Service, Worcester City Council Housing Department and University of Worcester to help you assess the standard of fire safety in your chosen accomodation.
+Click here to view a property checklist which has been produced by Hereford and Worcester Fire and Rescue Service, Worcester City Council Housing Department and University of Worcester to help you assess the standard of fire safety in your chosen accommodation.

 Are all your windows and doors to your accommodation secure?
 This is especially important in ground floor accommodation and off campus housing.
 Remember to ensure your bedroom and accommodation doors are shut securely and never prop fire doors open.